eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

     shutdownServer(): void;

     /**
-     * Stops the client and disposes any resources.
+     * Stops the client and disposes unknown resources.
 During the stop procedure the client is in the `Stopping` state and will
      * transition to either `Stopped` or `ServerError`.
      *
      * @returns A promise that resolves after the server was stopped and disposed.